ABOUT

 Our clients are all unique – coming from vastly different backgrounds and arriving with different needs, talents, and hopes.
 Each client works with our staff to set their own specific short-term goals and objectives, based on their needs, desires, and level of self-sufficiency.

-Recovery from mental illnesses and substance use is possible.
+Recovery from mental health and substance use conditions is possible.
 Recovery is a process of finding and living a satisfying and meaningful life, as one defines it for oneself.
 We assist our clients as they work to reclaim a positive sense of self, and discover their own potential, gifts, and skills.

 Diversity, Equity, and Inclusion